Small Claims & Expedited Hearing Division

 Residential Appeals.
 All appeals involving valuation of single-family residential property must be made to the small claims division.

 Commercial Appeals.
-At the election of the taxpayer, the small claims division has jurisdiction over appeals involving valuation of commercial property appraised at less than two million dollars, excluding property devoted to agricultural use.
+At the election of the taxpayer, the small claims division has jurisdiction over appeals involving valuation of commercial property appraised at less than three million dollars, excluding property devoted to agricultural use.

 Division of Taxation Appeals.
 At the election of the taxpayer, the small claims division has jurisdiction over appeals from a decision of the Division of Taxation where the amount of tax in controversy does not exceed $15,000 or involve the assessment of a drug tax.